 For Ojha, the new findings are more proof that the mysterious lines he first saw darkening Martian slopes five years ago are, indeed, present-day water.

 “When most people talk about water on Mars, they’re usually talking about ancient water or frozen water,” he said.
 “Now we know there’s more to the story.
 This is the first spectral detection that unambiguously supports our liquid water-formation hypotheses for RSL.”

+The discovery is the latest of many breakthroughs by NASA’s Mars missions.
 “It took multiple spacecraft over several years to solve this mystery, and now we know there is liquid water on the surface of this cold, desert planet,” said Michael Meyer, lead scientist for NASA’s Mars Exploration Program at the agency’s headquarters in Washington.
 “It seems that the more we study Mars, the more we learn how life could be supported and where there are resources to support life in the future.”

 There are eight co-authors of the Nature Geoscience paper, including Mary Beth Wilhelm at NASA’s Ames Research Center in Moffett Field, California and Georgia Tech; CRISM Principal Investigator Scott Murchie of the Johns Hopkins University Applied Physics Laboratory in Laurel, Maryland; and HiRISE Principal Investigator Alfred McEwen of the University of Arizona Lunar and Planetary Laboratory in Tucson, Arizona.
 Others are at Georgia Tech, the Southwest Research Institute in Boulder, Colorado, and Laboratoire de Planetologie et Geodynamique in Nantes, France.

 I want to learn how to be a geologist working on the Occupy Mars Learning Adventures